charles-mills/rRadio/README.md

 If you encounter any issues or have any questions, please open an issue on this GitHub repository.
 Alternatively, contact me on [Steam](https://steamcommunity.com/id/rammel/).

+## Architecture Notes

+- **Runtime Lifecycle:** `lua/autorun/sh_radio_init.lua` performs shared initialisation, registers net messages, and brings in the server/client stacks.
+All radio logic is reached via this entry point.
+- **Shared Configuration:** Values under `lua/rradio/shared/` define product-wide constants, localisation hooks, and utility helpers consumed on both server and client.
+- **Server Responsibilities:** Files in `lua/rradio/server/` manage station playback, persistence, DarkRP integrations, and admin tooling.
+They communicate with clients exclusively via the rRadio net messages.
+- **Client Responsibilities:** Files in `lua/rradio/client/` handle UI composition, audio playback, local persistence (favourites/settings), and interaction affordances (boombox HUD, vehicle prompts).
+- **Data Packs:** Station and language packs currently load by executing the files in `lua/rradio/client/data/`.
+Each pack returns a Lua table merged into runtime caches.
+- **Entities:** The boombox entities under `lua/entities/` provide the world interactions that connect players to the radio system and bridge to the shared radio state.

 ## General Credits

 - UI Icons by [Flaticon](https://www.flaticon.com/uicons/)